 The only other way that CMS will recognize a settlement without a MSA is for the claimant and the insurer to get a judicial determination of the settlement.
 The court or to the work comp board must determine how much the settlement will be and the amount within the settlement for future medical care and for indemnity.
 The decision by the court or work comp board must be theirs alone, it cannot be a negotiated settlement being approved by the court or work comp board.
 We would recommend you approach this differently.
 The answer is No if you want to comply with the MSP and policy/guidance as set forth by Medicare as this is a federal law with supremacy.

 MSA have many facets and can be complex.
 Obtaining all the answers to your questions about MSA can be a challenge.
-Use our Medicare Set-Aside Compliance Directory to locate and speak with an expert on this topic.
+To learn more, visit the Medicare Set-Asides (MSA) category of our blog.